Andrew Jones Ph.D.

 Get In Touch

-I am currently seeking opportunities in academia, national laboratories, and industry.
+I am currently seeking opportunities in academia, national laboratories, industry, and research institutions.
 I am available for:

-• Assistant Professor roles in Mathematics, Computer Science, or Physics
+• Faculty or Research positions in Mathematics, Computer Science, or Engineering

 Email Me